TaoStarlit/English/book/essentialWords.md

 - navigation: Birds use the sum, stars, and landform for navigation
 - navigator: Migratory birds are amazing navigators.

-- observant: You have to be really observant to spot most types of birds
+- observant: You have to be really observant to spot most types of birds (quick to notice something)
 - observation: We can learn a great deal about lives of birds through simple observation.

-- resilience: The resilience of certain plants allows them to thrive in the desert.
+- resilience: The resilience of certain plants allows them to thrive in the desert. ri'zi
 - resilient: Desert plants are resilient to heat and dryness.
 - resiliently: Desert plants grow resilently in the heat.